cityos-work/cityos-dev/index.md

-### The virtual city platform,
+### The artificial city platform,

 called **UR.CITY**, is an innovative experience that will offer users a unique perspective on social urban interaction and decision-making processes.
-UR.CITY is utilizing Artificial Intelligence to generate unique characters (“virtual citizens”) with diverse psychological profiles and cities with different social approaches based on user choices.
-It simulates and experiments with different social approaches and modern concepts like Universal Basic Income, Liquid Democracy, Liquid Contracts, etc, and will allow users to experience the impact of their decisions on the virtual society.
+UR.CITY is utilizing Artificial Intelligence to generate unique characters (“artificial citizens”) with diverse psychological profiles and cities with different social approaches based on user choices.
+It simulates and experiments with different social approaches and modern concepts like Universal Basic Income, Liquid Democracy, Liquid Contracts, etc, and will allow users to experience the impact of their decisions on the artificial society.

 ### The digital city platform,